 - Start Clinical Experience Your First Semester

-- Accredited Program, Quality & Caring Faculty
+- Accredited Program with Quality & Caring Faculty

-- Study Abroad Opportunity
+- Option to Study Abroad in Cuenca, Ecuador

 Our MSLP students collaborate with other health care professionals, work closely with experienced faculty during clinic and research projects, and focus on improving lives.
 At SAU, you gain the confidence and freedom to grow as a practitioner in a high-demand field.

 Courses include diagnostics, research methods, early intervention, dysphagia, critical thinking, fluency disorders, voice and resonance disorders, clinical reasoning, and more.

 You get clinical experience starting your first semester.
 Most of our first-year off-campus clinical placements are in child-client settings.
 However, there is a strong focus on adult clients and medical settings built into the program.
 During the second year, you complete two, 10-12 week internships which can be completed outside the Quad Cities area.